Prognosis (chance for survival) varies by stage of breast cancer.

 The poorest prognosis is for metastatic breast cancer (stage IV), when the cancer has spread beyond the breast and nearby lymph nodes to other parts of the body.

 An overall survival rate shows the percentage of people who are alive after a certain period of time after diagnosis of a disease (such as breast cancer).

 For example, say the 5-year overall survival for women with stage I breast cancer was 90 percent.
 This would mean 90 percent of women diagnosed with stage I breast cancer survive at least 5 years beyond diagnosis.
 (Most of these women would live much longer than 5 years past their diagnoses.)

 Overall survival varies by breast cancer stage.
 People diagnosed with stage 0, I or II breast cancers tend to have higher overall survival rates than people diagnosed with stage III or IV breast cancers.
-However, overall survival rates are averages and vary depending on each person’s diagnosis and treatment.

 As with overall survival, relative survival rates are averages and vary depending on each person’s diagnosis and treatment.

-Summary cancer staging is also called SEER staging because it is used by the Surveillance, Epidemiology, and End Results (SEER) program, a part of the National Cancer Institute.
+Summary cancer staging is also called SEER staging because it’s used by the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) program.
 SEER collects cancer data in the U.S. and compiles national cancer statistics.

 SEER breast cancer survival rates are vital to researchers, advocates and policymakers.
-However, they are less helpful in estimating survival for individuals because the stages are defined very broadly.
+They are less helpful in estimating survival for individuals because the stages are defined very broadly.

 Learn more about the SEER program.